cjeong1021/EID101/Data/Interviews10-4-2015.md

 Interview Questions:
-¡ñ	Do you live outside of New York City?
+	- Do you live outside of New York City?
-¡ñ	If not, how long have you been staying in NYC, and planning to stay?
+	- If not, how long have you been staying in NYC, and planning to stay?
-¡ñ	What are some problems have faced when travelling in NYC?
+	- What are some problems have faced when travelling in NYC
+		- Getting lost, traffic jam, crowded,
+	- In NYC, what type of navigation do you use?
+		-If yes, what frustrate you the most about using that type of navigation you mentioned? â—	In NYC, what type of transportation do you use to travel around?
 a.
-Ex) Getting lost, traffic jam, crowded,
-¡ñ	In NYC, what type of navigation do you use?
-a.
-If yes, what frustrate you the most about using that type of navigation you mentioned?
-¡ñ	In NYC, what type of transportation do you use to travel around?
-a.
 Taxi
 b.
 Subway
 c.
 Bicycle
 d.
 Walk
-¡ñ	What types of problems/concerns have you faced when you used the transportation you mentioned just now?
-¡ñ	Are you a Smartphone owner?
+â—	What types of problems/concerns have you faced when you used the transportation you mentioned just now? â—	Are you a Smartphone owner?
 a.
 Yes/no
-¡ñ	Are you a bike rider?
+â—	Are you a bike rider?
 a.
 If yes, what's the primary purpose of using your bike?
 i.	commute
 ii.
 Leisure
 iii.
 Exercise

-?

 Interview

 Chris & Bob
 First Interview
-¡ñ	He is from Canada and late 20s
-¡ñ	He has been staying in NYC for two days and he is planning to stay for a week ¡ñ	He finds subways quite confusing, but it is cheaper than any other transportations ¡ñ	He is a bike rider at his home country.
+â—	He is from Canada and late 20s â—	He has been staying in NYC for two days and he is planning to stay for a week â—	He finds subways quite confusing, but it is cheaper than any other transportations â—	He is a bike rider at his home country.
 Second Interview
-¡ñ	He is from Russia and plans to live in the city for a week ¡ñ	He is a bike rider and he plans to ride a bike from Queens to Brooklyn because there is a lack of public transportation between those two locations.
-¡ñ	He finds subways very crowded, but other than that, he finds it useful to use subways.
+â—	He is from Russia and plans to live in the city for a week â—	He is a bike rider and he plans to ride a bike from Queens to Brooklyn because there is a lack of public transportation between those two locations. â—	He finds subways very crowded, but other than that, he finds it useful to use subways.
 Third Interview
-¡ñ	He is from a tourist from Germany
-¡ñ	He relies on Wifi, not personal hotspot in NYC which is very inconvenient.
-¡ñ	He wants to save money because buying a carrier for a week is too expensive.
-¡ñ	Therefore, he relies on subway and public wifi
-¡ñ	He is a bike rider and he uses a traditional map to navigate throughout the city.
-¡ñ	He wants to ride a bike especially in Central Park, and he looks forward to borrow a bike from a rental place.
+â—	He is from a tourist from Germany â—	He relies on Wifi, not personal hotspot in NYC which is very inconvenient. â—	He wants to save money because buying a carrier for a week is too expensive. â—	Therefore, he relies on subway and public wifi â—	He is a bike rider and he uses a traditional map to navigate throughout the city. â—	He wants to ride a bike especially in Central Park, and he looks forward to borrow a bike from a rental place.

 Paul & Jimmy

 Interview 10/4(1)
-¡ñ	Do you live outside of New York City?
+â—	Do you live outside of New York City?
-Yes, in Netherlands. (live in Netherlands but are from Belgium and France.)
-¡ñ	If not, how long have you been staying in NYC, and planning to stay?
+Yes, in Netherlands. (live in Netherlands but are from Belgium and France.) â—	If not, how long have you been staying in NYC, and planning to stay?
 Today is the 5th day, planning to stay for 8 days.
-Currently staying around Times Square.
-¡ñ	What are some problems have faced when travelling in NYC?
+Currently staying around Times Square. â—	What are some problems have faced when travelling in NYC?
 1. Ex) Getting lost, traffic jam, crowded,
-¡Á  No wifi on phone
+Ã—  No wifi on phone
-¡Á  Loudness¡ªpeople talk loudly
+Ã—  Loudnessâ€”people talk loudly
-¡Á  Drugs¡ªseeing people with drugs on the street¡ªfeels uncomfortable and unsafe ¡Á  No links between ¡°Top Tens¡± (the apps suggesting places for tourists) and maps ¡Á  Crowdness and No bike lanes, would like to bike if the bikers¡¯ safety is protected (in Netherland everyone bikes) ¡ñ	In NYC, what type of navigation do you use?
+Ã—  Drugsâ€”seeing people with drugs on the streetâ€”feels uncomfortable and unsafe Ã—  No links between â€œTop Tensâ€ (the apps suggesting places for tourists) and maps Ã—  Crowdness and No bike lanes, would like to bike if the bikersâ€™ safety is protected (in Netherland everyone bikes) â—	In NYC, what type of navigation do you use?
 Google maps on phone when WiFi is available;
 Actual map to plan where to visit.
 Tries to travel around the city in order to feel the city.